imperial-qore/mp_pfqn/README.md

 # Product-Form Queueing Networks (PFQN) Solvers

-A comprehensive C library for solving product-form queueing networks using exact multiprecision arithmetic for computing normalizing constants.
+A C library for solving product-form queueing networks using exact multiprecision arithmetic.
+The latter allows to compute normalizing constants of the state probabilities in large models.

 ## Features